 Following is a cradle-to-grave description of our data adventure from its source to the final schema it currently resides in a MySQL installation awaiting for data exploration and analysis.

 At first we downloaded the data from the Kaggle site in its raw status, that was either in xls or csv format.
 Then we wrote a series of load statements in SQL and imported the raw data into tables (relations).
 The importing process demanded to specify the attribute delimiter and the line separator so we had to match the field’ format.
 Likewise on encoding that, thankfully, most of the time it was the expected utf-8.

 To do the above we used text editors like Notepad ++ with features like all characters and encoding turned on.
 Then we quickly browsed the source file to ensure we had the right reading parameters specified.

-The initial DDL of the hosting tables had all the attributes data typed as text.
+The initial DDL of the hosting tables had attributes of data type text.
 That allowed us to circumvent the problem of breaking the importing process every time a tuple’s attribute had the wrong content.
 After the data was successfully loaded on the table we slowly cleaned up every field we identified illegal values that didn’t match the expected data type and then we converted the attribute to it.

 That was the process we followed for the entire set of data.
 For the most part those illegal values were white spaces we identified by searching for attributes of zero length after trimming, bad dates with improperly formatted timestamps, or numbers with a high number of digits that we cast as data of Numeric data type of certain accuracy.

 We also encountered some cases where the data had a combination of the above problems so we had to apply a greater number of scripts to clean up before converting.
 To facilitate the data conversion we developed a stored procedure packed with the cleaning and conversion statements we called repeatedly for multiple attributes to expedite scripting.

 We also had to re-process some loaded data because of their geometry that would not even abide to 1NF.

 The acorn detail data was set up as a crosstab with acorn index names as columns.
 In plain relational logic, that would make a join with other tables that had the same attribute stored in a column very difficult or impossible.

 To resolve this issue we transposed the original table using a series of unions and created another table with a suffix to distinguish it from the original.
 In that table we placed every acorn index value and its description in each one column by keeping the rest of the column values constant for every transposed tuple.

 The date formatted columns across the schema are not consistent.
 We didn’t want to lose the timestamp, that most of the time was the differentiator [because we have ideas how to use it in our analysis] thus, the entity relationships on our ERD will be based on the date portion of the date attribute in case it carries a date and time component.

 For example, in the weather_daily_darksy table the dates are displayed as dates with an hourly time component, whereas in the daily dataset table they show as dates at midnight a join statement will require substring the date component from both tables.